HHS-Programming-in-Action/documents/DSsample.md

 whih is used to keep track of user state (e.g. is the visitor supposed to be viewing the prediction result or the prediction request form).

+All user input shall be "sanitized" prior to including it in SQL commands.

 Client System Architecture
 ==========================